 ESRC Conversation 4 - “Competition Policy and Regulation:in the context of Constitutional Change in Scotland”

-On the 16 May 2013 the Institute will hold the final seminar in the spring programme - the fourth and final ESRC-supported ‘conversation’ – this time on competition policy and regulation (of utilities, transport, etc.).
-We were asked by the Scottish Government to pick up this topic, so this provides a remarkable opportunity to be involved in the development of policy in this area.
-Professor Martin Cave, Visiting Professor at Imperial College Business School and an acknowledged expert in all matters regulatory and regarding competition policy, will be our lead speaker and along with Jon Stern is providing an over-arching background paper.
+On the 16 May 2013 the Institute held the fourth and final ESRC-supported ‘conversation’ – this time on competition policy and regulation (of utilities, transport, etc.).
+We were asked by the Scottish Government to pick up this topic, so this provided a remarkable opportunity to be involved in the development of policy in this area.
+Professor Martin Cave, Visiting Professor at Imperial College Business School and an acknowledged expert in all matters regulatory and regarding competition policy, was our lead speaker and along with Jon Stern provided an over-arching background paper.

 Research Papers 11/2013 - 16/2013 - please click the links below